The Complete Guide to Taro Milk Tea and Why It’s So Popular

 What is taro in bubble tea?

-Taro is a tropical root vegetable, similar to yam or potato, that is used in bubble tea for its purple color and nutty, creamy taste.
-It is one of the most popular bubble tea flavors because it delivers both a unique flavor and an eye-catching pastel purple shade.
+Taro is a tropical root vegetable, similar to yams or potatoes, that is used in bubble tea for its purple colour and nutty, creamy taste.
+It is one of the most popular bubble tea flavours because it delivers both a unique flavour and an eye-catching pastel purple shade.

-Many cafés, including Kongsi Tea Bar, use authentic taro to create a richer, more natural taste experience in their taro milk tea.
+Many cafés, including Kongsi Tea Bar, use authentic taro to create a richer, more natural taste experience in their taro bubble tea.

 Also read – Why Is Thai Bubble Tea More Than Just a Drink?